 War for the Planet of the Apes is a science fiction film directed by Matt Reeves and written by Mark Bomback and Reeves.
-It is sequel to Rise of the Planet of the Apes (2011) and Dawn of the Planet of the Apes (2014) and stars Andy Serkis and Woody Harrelson.
-Prior to watching this film, I watched the entire Planet of the Apes franchise including somefor the first time like the ones in this trilogy and wrote a review on it: Take Your Hands off Me You Damned Dirty Ape!
+It is the sequel to Rise of the Planet of the Apes (2011) and Dawn of the Planet of the Apes (2014) and stars Andy Serkis and Woody Harrelson.
+Prior to watching this film, the entire Planet of the Apes franchise including some for the first time like the ones in this trilogy was watched and reviewed: Take Your Hands off Me You Damned Dirty Ape!

 The Story/The Direction:

 After the events of the prior films (both of which are surmised in the first minute of this film in case you hadn't seen them), Caesar (Serkis) and his ape family are hiding out in the woods only trying to survive.
 Blue Eyes, Caesar's son, comes home from a long journey and states that he found a new paradise for the apes to restart.
 Prior to them leaving, the humans led by the Colonel (Harrelson) come to their sanctuary and cause Caeser and a few friends to go after them.
 The majority of the film shows how Caeser just wants to be left alone but is drawn back into conflict by the humans who think they are superior.
 I also personally loved how they showed Caeser's dealing with human emotions such as anger, sadness, and guilt.
 The latter I enjoyed especially with his PTSD from the events of Dawn.
 As the story plays out, you see Reeves direction really shine.